 Leave Extra Time for Spur-Of-The-Moment Decisions

 While it is a good idea to make some plans in advance, it’s important to be flexible with your agenda.
-Don’t be afraid of veering off course for a short period of time to take in the landscape at a vista or taste local cuisine.
-Keep a map or travel apps handy to see if there any must-see tourist destinations on your route.
+Don’t be afraid of veering off course for a short period of time to take in the landscape at a vista or taste the local cuisine.
+Keep a map or travel apps handy to see if there are any must-see tourist destinations on your route.
 We’ve found that sometimes the memories that last the longest come from those spontaneous choices.

 No matter how long your drive door-to-door is, it is crucial to take breaks from driving.
 Not only is this a safety precaution that protects you from tired driving (experts say it’s equivalent to drunk driving), but it also provides you with the chance to relax and enjoy the passing scenery from the car window.
-Even if you are adamant about being the designated driver, pull of at road stops and get out of the car.
+Even if you are adamant about being the designated driver, pull off at road stops and get out of the car.
 Take a few minutes to walk around outside and stretch out your body.
 It’s easy to forget how tense your body can get after an hour of driving.
 Breathe in some fresh air before buckling back in the driver’s seat.
 This will help to take care of both your body and mind.

 Create a Great Playlist

 No perfect road trip is complete without music.
 Come up with a list of your favorite songs (past and present) that make you happy.
 Listening to music helps the travel time go by quicker, and helps to prevent you from getting bored or tired.
-Who doesn’t enjoy singing along out loud without judgement?
+Who doesn’t enjoy singing along out loud without judgment?
 Also, consider adding variety to your playlist by including audiobooks to catch up on some reading or learn something new.

 Last but not least, make sure to bring snacks.
-This helps you to stick to a budget, and ensures that you have access to the food and beverages you like the best.
+This helps you to stick to a budget and ensures that you have access to the food and beverages you like the best.
 Bring along healthy, wholesome food options that will keep you energized and minimizes the temptation to overdo it with junk food.
 We’re not saying that you can’t bring along a treat such as chips or candy (it is vacation, after all!), but reach for those in moderation.
-Avoid sugary drinks and instead stay hydrated with water.
+Avoid sugary drinks and instead, stay hydrated with water.
 Easy to refill and travel with, remembering to pack your HYDAWAY Bottle will be the smartest decision for your entire road trip.

 Now that you have read our suggestions on how to plan the perfect road trip, get going.
 Happy travels!